avadhootdivekar/scripts/README.md

 ## helper.sh
 This is a helper script which anyone can easily pull and start using.
 Use following command to pull and load the helper script.
-#### WARNING : Please understand what you rae doing.
+#### WARNING : Please understand what you are doing.
 Following command will download a file and source it.
 ```
 wget https://raw.githubusercontent.com/avadhootdivekar/scripts/refs/heads/master/bash/.helper.sh -O ~/.helper.sh && source ~/.helper.sh
 ```